PradiptaDey13/Investment-Advisor/README.md

 1. **Data Collection**: Acquired an extensive dataset comprising 500 companies listed on the esteemed Bombay Stock Exchange (BSE).
 The dataset encompasses vital stock information, essential financial ratios, and detailed sector and industry classifications.

-2. **Data Preprocessing**: Employed meticulous data preprocessing techniques to ensure data integrity, consistency, and accuracy.
+2. **Data Preprocessing by Excel**: Employed meticulous data preprocessing techniques to ensure data integrity, consistency, and accuracy.
 This involved cleansing the dataset, addressing missing values, and validating data coherence to establish a robust foundation for subsequent analyses.

 3. **Risk Categorization**: